yungyuc/nsdhw_20sp/proposal/WarClans612/proposal.rst

 wanted results.

 Deep Learning is one of the branch in Machine Learning Approach which provides good results.
-It uses artificiala neural network to do information processing and distributed communication which were inspired by biological systems.
+It uses artificial neural network to do information processing and distributed communication which were inspired by biological systems.

 In this project, we will use Deep Learning Approach that is usually powered by Back Propagation